SoftUni-Internal/interactive-content/EN/00-Final-Exam/05-Problem-06.md

 [hints]
 [hint]
 Determine the amount of money won from each day of the tournament.
 Check if the won games are more than the lost.

 If they are, add a 10% bonus.

-Upon receving the "Finish" command, calculate the total sum of money.
+Upon receving the "**Finish**" command, calculate the total sum of money.
 [/hint]
 [hint]
 Finally, check if the overall wins are more than the losses.

 If they are, add 20% and print the correct output.
 [/hint]
 [/hints]